Chrysler Slant-6 engine

+The design proved very successful, being utilized in cars, trucks, boats, and agricultural, and industrial applications.

+Naming

+The “Slant Six” nomenclature did not emerge as an auto-enthusiasts’ nickname.
+Though the phrase isn’t seen in 1960- or 1961-model (Plymouth) Valiant brochures, it was used in Chrysler’s own press releases and advertising concurrent with the Valiant’s late-October 1959 introduction and initial production year.

 Design

 The Chrysler Slant Six engine was a clean-sheet design, led by Willem Weertman, later Chrysler's chief engine designer.
-Its characteristic 30° inclination of cylinder block gives it a lower height overall engine package.
-This 30° inclination had already been used by Mercedes-Benz in their 300SL sports car with the M186 engine since 1952.
-This enabled vehicle stylists to lower hoodlines, and also made room for the water pump to be mounted with a lateral offset, significantly shortening the engine's overall length.
+Its characteristic 30° inclined cylinder block gave it a lower height, copying the same cant Mercedes-Benz had introduced in 1952 in its M186-engined 300SL sports car.
+This enabled Chrysler stylists to lower hood lines, and also made room for the water pump to be mounted with a lateral offset, significantly shortening the engine's overall length.
 The slanted cylinder block also provides space in the vehicle's engine bay for intake and exhaust manifolds with runners of longer and more nearly equal length compared to the rake- or log-style manifolds typical of other inline engines.
 The No. 1 and No. 6 intake runners are of approximately equal length, the No. 2 and No. 5 equal but shorter, and the No. 3 and No. 4 equal and shortest.
 This has the effect of broadening the torque curve for better performance.
 The Slant Six manifold configuration gives relatively even distribution of fuel mixture to all cylinders, and presents less flow restriction.
 This, in turn, provides for relatively good airflow through the engine despite the intake and exhaust ports being on the same side of the head rather than in a crossflow arrangement.